intech-iiot/dove/README.md

 ## Reseting version in tag

-You can also reset the verion number at any position by:
+You can also reset the version number at any position by:

 ```
 dove reset --position 0